datagrok-ai/public/help/develop/packages/_packages.md

 const path = require('path');

 module.exports = {
   mode: 'development',  // Set to "production" to minify the output and optimize production builds
   entry: {
     package: './src/package.js'  // The package is limited to exactly one entry point },
   devtool: 'inline-source-map',   // Enhances package debugging in browser devtools
-    externals: {                    // The external modules won't be loaded to the output, but taken from the environment 'datagrok-api/dg': 'DG',
+  externals: {                    // The external modules won't be loaded to the output, but taken from the environment
+    'datagrok-api/dg': 'DG',
     'datagrok-api/grok': 'grok',
     'datagrok-api/ui': 'ui',
     'openchemlib/full.js': 'OCL',
     'rxjs': 'rxjs',
-        'rxjs/operators': 'rxjs.operators'
+    'rxjs/operators': 'rxjs.operators',
+    'cash-dom': '$',
+    'dayjs': 'dayjs',
   },
   output: {
     filename: '[name].js',
     library: 'sequence',     // Name of the package in lower case
-        libraryTarget: 'var',    // Results will be assigned to a variable sequence`
+    libraryTarget: 'var',    // Results will be assigned to a variable `sequence`
     path: path.resolve(__dirname, 'dist'),
   },
 };
 ```